RobboC1980/AGF/PRODUCTION_READY.md

-# 🚀 AgileForge Production Ready
+# 🚀 SynqForge Production Ready

-Your AgileForge platform is now **production-ready** and cleaned up from development artifacts.
+Your SynqForge platform is now **production-ready** and cleaned up from development artifacts.

 ## ✅ Issues Fixed